yannikbenz/yannikbenz/README.md

 ### Hi there my name is Yannik Benz 👋

+🔭 I’m currently working on my masters thesis @bosch about "Graph-based representations of driving scenarios for vehicle trajectory prediction".

 <!--
 **yannikbenz/yannikbenz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.